alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/branching.md

 yarn add @langchain/langgraph
 ```

-This guide will use OpenAI's GPT-4o model.
+This guide will use OpenAI's GPT-4o modelCOnfig.
 We will optionally set our API key
 for [LangSmith tracing](https://smith.langchain.com/), which will give us
 best-in-class observability.